ManpreetKaur1101/ManpreetBookStore/ManpreetBookStore/README.txt

 inside repository i created categoryrepository.cs and ICategoryRepository and i modify the categoryRepository.cs by using statement also i modify ICatgory repository interface and review it for errors and impltement CategoryRepository.cs updated. and completed modifications..and fix the bugs  and commits to github..

+Moreover,i added a new interfece in IRepository Folder with name ISO_Call.cs.